oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Vim is an advanced text editor that seeks to provide the power  of the de-facto Unix editor 'Vi', with a more complete feature set.

-**URL**
+**More Information**

 http://www.vim.org